 Social media and forums are a great way now to source information about the quality of suppliers.
 Many people use these platforms to voice their opinions about other businesses and sometimes this is done subconsciously.

 For instance, have you liked another company’s Facebook page?
 That’s a sign of approval that others can use to see how trustworthy a potential supplier is.
-Twitter, Facebook, LinkedIn and other social networks can also contain hidden gems of information such as reviews, complaints and compliments.
+Twitter, Facebook, LinkedIn, and other social networks can also contain hidden gems of information such as reviews, complaints, and compliments.
 Use these to build a picture of their work practices.

 - Work Smart Not Hard

-There are plenty of ways to work ‘smart’ in order to reduce time spent on these projects.
+There are plenty of ways to work ‘smart’ in order to reduce the time spent on these projects.
 Firstly, you can develop a spreadsheet or document that allows you to directly compare suppliers, both current and potential.
 This document should be user friendly so anyone can make informed decisions from reading it.

-Another option is to use third party software.
-Many of these can give you instant real time information on suppliers that can include prices, delivery times and other data you might need.
+Another option is to use third-party software.
+Many of these can give you instant real-time information on suppliers that can include prices, delivery times, and other data you might need.

-You want the best for your business, but there isn’t limitless amounts of time for that.
+You want the best for your business, but there aren’t limitless amounts of time for that.
 That’s why you need to get the right suppliers for your business without spending too much time on it.
 Contact us for further support in your business’s ventures.